Counterfactual Mean-variance Optimization: Empirical Studies

 across $B=250$ simulations, where $w^*$ are the optimal weights of the true QP and $\widehat{w}^s$ are estimates of $w^*$ at the $s$-th simulation.
 Our data generation is based on the simulation study by \citet{kang2007demystifying}, modified to accommodate multivariate outcomes as follows:

 where for $i=1,...,k$,

 Here, $\Unif(l, u)$ denotes the uniform distribution over the interval $[l,u]$.
 We use sample sizes $n=500, 1000, 2500$.
 Throughout this section, to estimate the nuisance regression functions, we use the cross-validation super learner ensemble estimator implemented in the \texttt{SuperLearner} R package to combine generalized additive models, multivariate adaptive regression splines, and random forests.
-We estimate all the nuisance functions on a separate independent set with equal sample size.
-Also, for simplicity the minimum level of the weighted mean outcome $\text{r}_{min}$ is set to $-\infty$.
+For simplicity, we estimate all the nuisance functions on a separate independent set with equal sample size, and the minimum level of the weighted mean outcome $\text{r}_{min}$ is set to $-\infty$.

+We analyze the counterfactual regime corresponding to $A = 1$.
 We consider two versions for each of the three estimators, depending on how each of the nuisance functions are estimated: using the baseline covariates $X$ or using transformed covariates $\widetilde{X}$, based on the same transformations as in \citet{kang2007demystifying}, i.e.,

 When the transformed covariates $\widetilde{X}$ are used, estimation of the nuisance functions is more challenging, and at each round of simulation we estimate either the propensity score ($\pi_a$) or outcome regressions ($\mu_i, \sigma_{ij}$) using $\widetilde{X}$ with equal chance.
 In other words, $\widetilde{X}$ is used to estimate $\pi_a$ for roughly $B/2$ simulations and to estimate ($\mu_i, \sigma_{ij}$) for the remaining simulations.